Does capitalism need a radical redesign to become more inclusive?

 A promising alternative, often called the “circular economy,” is defined by a closed loop, where materials are continuously repurposed.
 This might sound like a rebrand for sustainability.
 But where it differs is that circularity goes beyond trying to reduce or reuse resources and instead reimagines how businesses, products, and services are designed altogether.
 Rather than focusing on a single product lifecycle or a single user, circular innovation thinks about the larger system and creates new value by enabling multiple usages and multiple users.

-Many organizations are experimenting with how to transition from a linear to circular business model: Apple recently announced a goal of a closed-loop supply chain, H&M and IKEA have committed to becoming circular companies by 2030, and Google recently released its circular strategy.
-As these companies and others work to make the transition, a few promising questions stick out as particularly ripe for continued exploration and experimentation:
+Many organizations are experimenting with how to transition from a linear to a circular business model: Apple recently announced a goal of a closed-loop supply chain, H&M and Ikea have committed to becoming circular companies by 2030, and Google recently released its circular strategy.
+As these companies and others work to make the transition, a few promising questions stand out as particularly ripe for continued exploration and experimentation:

 - What might new ownership models look like in a circular world?